DollgirlMonster/ZQR/README.md

 Once your code is created, you can draw it to the screen in two ways:

-1. In the BaseStatusBar.Draw() function, you can use the QR code object to draw the QR code:
+1. In the BaseStatusBar.Draw() function, you can use the QR code object to draw the QR code directly to the screen:
 ```
 override void Draw(int state, double TicFrac)
 {